vuestorefront/vue-storefront/packages/checkout-com/README.md

 ```ts
 (params?: Omit<Configuration, 'publicKey'>): void
 ```
-Card's Frames will be mounted with DOM element with class `card-frame`.

 6. When `submitDisabled` changes to false - it means provided Card's data is proper and you could allow your user go forward.
 Card's token will be stored in localStorage for a moment.
 7. Call `submitForm` function on card form submit.